m-rcd/oystercard/README.md

 1. Create Gemfile
 1. Create RSpec conventional files: `rspec --init`

-How my app would look like from a perspective user:
+How my app would look like from a user perspective:
 ---

 ```rb